X-Ray Inspection Services for Foreign Material in Food

 - Dense plastics and rubber

 Detection performance depends on several factors, including the density of the contaminant, the product itself, and how the contaminant is positioned within the product.
 Denser materials are generally easier to detect, while lighter materials or complex product composition can make detection more challenging.
-In those cases, our team may suggest CT inspection instead.
+In those cases, our team may inspect using CT technology instead.

-Our inspection process is configured around the specific product and risk profile—rather than relying on broad, one-size-fits-all assumptions.
+Our inspection process is configured around your specific product, foreign material, and risk profile—rather than relying on broad, one-size-fits-all inspection like many in-line systems.

 When X-Ray Inspection Is the Right Choice